Skip to content

 What's blocked without an explicit migration

-• Removing a primaryKey: true column
+• Removing a primary_key: true column

 • Removing a permission that's currently granted to users (data exists)